• Skip to primary navigation

 A coconut margarita with a yellow and white napkin to the right and a plate of coconut behind it.

-Given that I was going for that kind of sweetness you get in a pina colada, I used 3 ounces of cream of coconut.
-If you don't like your drinks sweet, you may want to tone down the cream of coconut.
+Adjust sweetness to your taste: Given that I was going for that kind of sweetness you get in a pina colada, I used 3 ounces of cream of coconut.
+If you don't like your drinks sweet, you may want to tone down the cream of coconut to 1 ounce.
 But if you're like me and dig pina coladas, 3 ounces should be just right.

 Perfect Pairing